auth0/JWTDecode.Android/README.md

 * **asArray(class)**: Returns the value parsed as an Array of elements of type **Class Type**, or an empty Array if the value isn't an JSON Array.
 * **asList(class)**: Returns the value parsed as a List of elements of type **Class Type**, or an empty List if the value isn't an JSON Array.

-If the values inside the JSON Array can't be converted to the given **Class Type**, a `JsonSyntaxException` will raise.
+If the values inside the JSON Array can't be converted to the given **Class Type**, a `DecodeException` will raise.

 ### Sharing the instance